What child doesn’t love playing with natural materials?

 Leaf shape city

 You’ll just love this leaf shape play activity.
-It doesn’t take much to prepare and leaves -pun intended- no mess.
-Well, if you play with it outdoors you just push it onto the ground, so technically there’s no mess.
-I use a blower!
+It doesn’t take much to prepare and leaves no mess (pun intended).

 You may also like our